kcarnold/cs344/content/units/10transformers/_index.md

 ---

 The Transformers architecture (sometimes called *self-attention networks*) has been the power behind many recent advances not just in NLP but also vision, audio, etc.
+That's because they're currently one of the best tools we have for representing *high-dimensional joint distributions*, such as the distribution over all possible sequences of words or images.
-The week we'll see how they work!
+This week we'll see how they work!

 By the end of this week you should be able to answer the following questions:

+- Describe practical considerations of handling batches of variable-length sequences, such as padding, attention masking, and truncation.
+- Define *perplexity*, and describe how it relates to log-likelihood and cross-entropy (and the general concept of partial credit in classifiers)
 - What is a *layer* in a self-attention network: what goes in, what comes out, and what are the shapes of all those things?
 - Why are variable-length sequences challenging for neural nets?
 How do self-attention networks handle that challenge?
 (Bonus: what are some alternative approaches? convolutional nets, recurrent nets, all-MLP ([spatial gating](https://arxiv.org/abs/2105.08050)) networks, etc.)
 - How does data flow in a self-attention network?
 In what sense does it use *conditional logic*?